 Yale UniversitySchool of Management

-An on-campus Executive MBA is currently available at the Yale School of Management at Yale University.
-Business school leaders know that across all business sectors, the world needs broad-minded managers with the knowledge, capability, and energy, to seize opportunities and promote change for the benefit of all individuals, organizations, and regions.
-Yale’s Executive MBA program fuses the rigor of an integrated core curriculum and leadership development degree with advanced study in a specific area at the nexus of business and society.
-Concentrations include asset management, healthcare, and sustainability.
-The integrated core curriculum includes the complexity of real organizations and teams while giving graduate students skills to use immediately.
-Yale School of Management students explore theories and new research pertaining to leadership in the classroom.
-They have the chance to practice leadership skills in the Leadership Development Curriculum and then master these skills during hands-on workshops specially created for students in the EMBA program.
-Each of Yale’s focus areas—asset management, sustainability, and healthcare—connect graduate students to leading experts throughout Yale University.
+The Yale School of Management provides a prestigious EMBA for business leaders.
+Across all sectors, the business world needs broad-minded thinkers with the capability, knowledge, and energy to lead change and seize opportunities for the benefit of communities, organizations, and individuals.
+This EMBA program combines the rigor of an integrated core curriculum and leadership development format with advanced study in a predetermined area at the nexus of society and business: healthcare, sustainability, or asset management.
+Yale’s integrated core curriculum features the complexity of actual organizations and teams while giving graduate students skills to apply immediately.
+EMBA students explore new research and theories about leadership in the classroom, hone leadership skills in the business school’s Leadership Development Curriculum, and master abilities in a series of tangible workshops specially designed for students in this EMBA program.
+Each of the degree’s focus areas connects students to leading experts throughout Yale University.
 This program in executive business leadership is worth its weight in gold.

 Cornell UniversitySC Johnson College of Business